 Regarding suppression lists, several types of individuals may be included, such as those who have unsubscribed, triggered spam complaints, bounced or had invalid email addresses, and those who had blocked email addresses.
-Additionally, you may wish to add existing clients or leads these lists to give priority to one team or partner over another.
+Additionally, you may wish to add existing clients or leads to these lists to give priority to one team or partner over another.

 First and foremost, there are unsubscribes.
 These individuals have explicitly chosen to opt out of receiving emails from a specific sender or company.
 It’s vital to respect these opt-out requests from both a legal perspective (as outlined in the CAN-SPAM Act) and to maintain a good sender reputation.
 By honoring unsubscribe requests, you demonstrate to your subscribers that you respect their privacy and are committed to providing a positive email experience.